Addiction Brain Mechanism

 Sustained Agonism: Methadone is a full agonist at mu-opioid receptors, providing a steady level of activation that alleviates withdrawal symptoms and cravings.

-Balanced Effects: By maintaining consistent receptor activation, methadone helps stabilize brain chemistry, reducing the compulsive need to seek and use opioids.
+Balanced Effects: By maintaining consistent receptor activation, Methadone helps stabilize brain chemistry, reducing the compulsive need to seek and use opioids.

 Controlled Dosing: Methadone’s long half-life ensures steady opioid activity, which helps prevent the highs and lows that fuel addiction, improving overall stability.